bangbangcon/bangbangcon.github.io/speakers.md

 <a name="anuoluwapo-karounwi" id="anuoluwapo-karounwi"></a>
 <img src="/images/speakers/anuoluwapo-karounwi.png" alt="Anuoluwapo Karounwi" class="speaker-img" />

+**Let’s code in our mother tongue!**

+The story behind the design and implementation of an African native language-based programming language.

 I am an android engineer with 5 years of experience building applications serving over a million users across various industries.
 As an engineer I am driven by impact and I care deeply about how my work affects users.
 When I'm not hanging around my computer keyboard, I enjoy spending some time on my piano keyboard.
 I love keyboards in any form.

 <br />